DigiDuncan/Charm-Legacy/docs/guitar-hero.md

 <b id="f1">1</b>: There appears to be some wiggle room here (a few milliseconds?) where the player can strum the strumbar and *then* hold the correct note.
 This is not the intended way to play, however, and this document will continue describing the intended playstyle as if these engine idiosyncrasies did not exist.
 I would like to note though that this implentation detail may be required for the engine to "feel good".[↩](#a1)

 <b id="f1">2</b>: This makes a string of tap/HOPO open notes (often confusingly referred to as "pull-offs" regardless of if they are HOPOs or tap notes) essentially self-activating. [↩](#a2)

+<b id="f3">3</b>: This may be changed for Charm, or in applicable situations, a toggleable feature (since I want score parity with Clone Hero for those who want to participate in score challenges.)[↩](#a3)